 Recent development proposals have used the APM Development Plan as a precedent for taller buildings which exceed moderate change levels and the Yarra Planning Scheme local policy for 5-6 storey building heights.
 Recent VCAT decisions and associated analysis highlight the potential impacts of more intensive redevelopment of commercial zoned land at the interface with residential zoned land.
-Impacts can include; overshadowing, loss of privacy and building bulk.
-Impacts tend to be greater when the new development is north of the residential zone land, as is the case on the south side of Heidelberg Road.
-Allowing change to occur also means needing to protect sensitive rear interfaces.
+These impacts can include; overshadowing, loss of privacy and building bulk.
+These impacts tend to be greater when the new development is north of the residential zone land, as is the case on the south side of Heidelberg Road.
+Allowing change to occur also means needing to protect sensitive rear interfaces more directly.

-Areas of identified local heritage significance are limited to a relatively small number of commercial or industrial buildings across the 3 precincts.
+Areas of identified local heritage significance are limited to a relatively small number of commercial or industrial buildings across the 3 precincts along Heidelberg Road.
 They include some older shops near Yarralea Street, Alphington, prominent hotels such as the Grandview at Station Street, Fairfield and the Porta Mouldings building opposite Jeffrey Street, Fairfield.
 There are more substantial Heritage Overlay areas covering adjoining residential and parkland areas.

-Going forward, there is benefit in defining each precinct's future identity and character to guide public realm and built form changes and create a stronger sense of place.
-Collaboration between Darebin and Yarra City Councils will be important to achieve alignment and consistency in relation to streetscape upgrades, built form, and potentially heritage investigations.
+Going forward, there is a benefit in defining each precinct's future identity and character to guide public realm and built form changes so to create a stronger sense of place.
+Collaboration between Darebin and Yarra City Councils will be important to achieve as much alignment and consistency as possible in relation to streetscape upgrades, built form, and potentially heritage investigations.
 Public realm improvements should aim to increase landscaping in each precinct and potentially investigate opportunities on side street corners.

-A positive relationship is sought between the ground floors of buildings and footpaths that provide a pedestrian friendly and higheramenity public realm.
+A positive relationship between the ground floor of buildings and footpaths that provides a pedestrian friendly and higher-amenity public realm should be sought.